MITLibraries/thing/README.md

 In addition, you will need to ensure the bucket CORS `AllowedOrigin` settings are configured to allow for the domain this app runs at.

+## Sending Receipt Email in Production

+`SMTP_ADDRESS`
+`SMTP_PASSWORD`
+`SMTP_PORT`
+`SMTP_USER`
+`THESIS_ADMIN_EMAIL` - used for both `from` and `cc` of receipt emails.

+In development, emails are written to a file in `tmp`.
+In testing, they are stored in memory.
+You still need the `THESIS_ADMIN_EMAIL` set for the tmp file to be written without errors.

+On staging, the default is disabled email.
+Unset `DISABLE_ALL_EMAIL` if you have a reason to turn them on.
+Due to the potential of unwanted emails being sent when `FAKE_AUTH_ENABLED` is enabled (like on PR builds), it's best to leave email off unless you are actively testing it.
+Staging and Production use real authentication and are thus not a concern.

 ## Authentication for Development ONLY